What You Will Learn

 Why Study Game Development at CCM?

-- Faculty have industry experience to give you a real world understanding of the field.
+- Dedicated, passionate faculty who have industry experience to give you real-world understanding of the field.

-- Extra-curricular activities including the Game Development Club, plus tournaments and other fun events that allow you to get to know others in your field and learn outside of the classroom.
+- Extra-curricular activities like clubs, tournaments, and fun events that allow you to get to know others in your field and learn outside of the classroom

-- Supportive campus environment with free tutoring and faculty office hours.
+- Supportive environment with free tutoring and faculty office hours

 Paying For Your Game Development Education